Home / Family Fun by Season / Holiday Season Archive / Skate Your Way Through Winter! Ice Rinks All Around the Main Line

 400 West Sproul Road, Springfield

-Be sure to include Springfield Skating Rink in your rounds of the local ice.
-This Delco rink hosts a Hockey league, private and group lessons, and a few choice public skating sessions per week, as well as private events, birthday parties, groups, games, and more!
+Be sure to include Springfield Skating Rink in your rounds of the local ice offerings.
+Specifically, this Delco rink hosts a Hockey league (no experience necessary), private and group lessons, and weekly public skating sessions.
+Check out their website for information on private events, birthday parties, groups, games, and more!

 Wissahickon Skating Club